What To Do If You’ve Been Arrested

 Do not answer any questions without an attorney present.
 If you are being investigated for DUI, do not perform any field sobriety tests.
 Remember, you have a right to remain silent and your silence can never be used against you.
 Because anything you say may be held against you in court, it is critical that you wait until an attorney is present before answering any questions.

 Generally, a criminal defendant may retain an attorney at any stage of the case.
-However, it is imperative that the defendant retain counsel as soon as possible.
+However, it is imperative that the defendant retains counsel as soon as possible.
 This will ensure that the attorney has enough time to properly prepare for the case.
-If a defendant cannot afford an attorney, the court may appoint a Public Defender to represent the defendant.
-While Public Defenders are competent attorneys, they also carry enormous caseloads.
-In some cases, Public Defenders may not have the time or resources to give special attention to every case.
-For this reason, many defendants do not receive the same quality defense that they would have received had they retained a private attorney.
+If a defendant cannot afford an attorney, the court may appoint a public defender to represent the defendant.
+While public defenders are competent attorneys, they also carry enormous caseloads.
+In some cases, public defenders may not have the time or resources to give special attention to every case.
+For this reason, many defendants do not receive the same quality defense they would have received had they retained a private attorney.
 For this reason, it is recommended that you seriously consider hiring a private criminal defense attorney to represent you.

 To speak with one of our skilled lawyers, please contact us online or call 480-359-1758 or 800-409-2187.

 If you are under arrest and want to know your rights immediately, call the emergency criminal line or after-hours number: 480-686-6180.